Utility Air Regulatory Group (UARG)

 InsideEPA($) reported on the financial pressure UARG now faces: “Who is going to make up for all that money?
 These guys have been on the gravy train for a long time,” the source told the outlet.
 The “frustration is very high” among some utility members of UARG, which has never been “short on arrogance.”

-The remaining companies and trade associations in UARG are:
+Before dissolution, the remaining companies and trade associations in UARG were:

 • Southern Company